The following guest post on improving revenue cycle management in healthcare was submitted by Yeshwanth HV.

 Pay Attention to Self-Pay Balances

 A rise in the popularity of low-premium but high-deductible plans is likely to correspond with a rise in self-pay balances.
-And this can pose a serious challenge to the financial stability of a practice, just like in the case of accounts in collection.
+And this can pose a serious challenge to the financial stability of practice, just like in the case of accounts in collection.

-To mitigate the hurdles posed by this trend, you have to proactive and find out a way to work with individuals so that their accounts do not have to go into collection.
+To mitigate the hurdles posed by this trend, you have to be proactive and find out a way to work with individuals so that their accounts do not have to go into collection.

 Never take anything for granted and make it a standard practice to periodically question the value that your RCM system offers.
-Also make research ongoing into pricing, service offerings and the latest software systems so that when your RCM system is lagging, you are perfectly aware of things that need to be done.
+Also make research ongoing into pricing, service offerings, and the latest software systems so that when your RCM system is lagging, you are perfectly aware of things that need to be done.

 Navigating through the chores of today’s healthcare landscape is not easy.
 To be successful in such an environment, healthcare practices should be prepared to undertake a transformational RCM approach that focuses on improving the function as well as the flow of each moving part.

-Author Bio: Yeshwanth HV is a healthcare writer at MedBillingExperts, a leading provider of healthcare business process outsourcing services such as medical billing, medical coding and revenue cycle management services to medical practitioners and healthcare organizations worldwide.
-Dedicated towards the healthcare industry, he has authored several blogs and articles that have received rave reviews in the industry.
+Author Bio: Yeshwanth HV is a healthcare writer at MedBillingExperts, a leading provider of healthcare business process outsourcing services such as medical billing, medical coding, and revenue cycle management services to medical practitioners and healthcare organizations worldwide.
+Dedicated to the healthcare industry, he has authored several blogs and articles that have received rave reviews in the industry.
 Prior to MedBillingExperts, Yeshwanth worked with CIO Review and has authored several bylined pieces for the quarterly editions of the magazine.